 The Public Authorities Law also requires the Corporation to annually prepare and distribute a budget, approve its guidelines for investments and procurements, and issue reports on its procurement contracts, investments and operations and accomplishments.
 Further, the Corporation is required to comply with Parts 201, 203 and 204 of Title 2 of the Official Compilation of Codes, Rules and Regulations of the State of New York (2 NYCRR) which provide additional requirements related to the Corporation's accounting and reporting, budget and multi-year financial plan, and reporting of state-supported debt.
-During the fiscal year ended March 31, 2008, the Corporation met on July 24, 2007 to approve the above referenced budget, reports and guidelines in conformance with applicable requirements, with an exception that the Corporation 2800 of the PAL within 90 days of the end of its fiscal year.
-During the year ended March 31, 2008, the Corporation complied with the provisions of Parts 201, 203 and 204 of 2 NYCRR.
+For the fiscal year ended March 31, 2009, the Corporation approved on May 20, 2008 the above-referenced budget, reports and guidelines in conformance with applicable requirements.
+During the year ended March 31, 2009, the Corporation complied with the provisions of Parts 201, 203 and 204 of 2 NYCRR.

 The law creating and governing the Corporation (enabling act) requires it to enter into an agreement with the State Comptroller pursuant to which the State Comptroller shall be the exclusive agent of the Corporation for the sale of its bonds and notes.
-The agreement that had been in place with respect to this requirement, expired on March 31, 2006 and was reauthorized by the Board on July 24, 2007.
+The agreement in place with respect to this requirement expires annually on March 31st.
+The agreement was most recently reauthorized through March 31, 2010 by the Board on February 5, 2009.